TeiaCare/TeiaCareSDK/README.md

 * **Modular Design:** Pick and choose the modules you need, keeping your project lean and focused.
 * **Clear Documentation:** Comprehensive documentation with examples ensures smooth onboarding and understanding.
 * **Active Community:** Engage with our community for support, feedback, and collaboration.
-* **Tested & Reliable:** Enjoy peace of mind with well-tested and actively maintained code.
+* **Tested & Reliable:** Enjoy peace of mind with well-tested and actively maintained code with mature CI/CD workflows.
+* **Production Quality:** TeiaCoreSDK runs in production environment serving thousands of devices on a daily basis.

 ## What’s included in the SDK